Alluxio/alluxio/docs/en/compute/Presto.md

 ## Using Presto with the Alluxio Catalog Service
 Currently, there are 2 ways to enable Presto to interact with Alluxio:
 * Presto interacts with the [Alluxio Catalog Service]({{ '/en/core-services/Catalog.html' | relativize_url }})
-* Presto interacts with the Hive Metastore (with table definitions updated to use Alluxio paths)
+* Presto interacts directly with the Hive Metastore (with table definitions updated to use Alluxio paths)

 The primary benefits for using Presto with the Alluxio Catalog Service are simpler deployments of Alluxio with Presto (no modifications to the Hive Metastore), and enabling schema-aware